Python-Test-Engineer/PyTest-Cookbook/docs/toolbox/docker_postgres_setup.md

 There are a number of ways to set up a volume.

-For me, the following saved the Postgress data:
+For me, the following saved the Postgres data:

 ```
 volumes: